pscedu/psc-wpdocs/neocortex/software-stack.md

 /ocean/neocortex/cerebras/cbcore_latest.sif
 * inside the Neocortex SDFs:
 /local[1-4]/cerebras/cbcore_latest.sif
 Please note that this is a symlink and not the actual container file.
-If you want to check the file path or container version, you can use the ll command.
+If you want to check the file path or container version, you can use theÂ llÂ command.
 * What software is compatible?
 * The TensorFlow version certified as compatible with the modelzoo is TensorFlow version 2.2.
 * The PyTorch version certified as compatible with the modelzoo is version 1.11.
-HPC Workflows - Cerebras SDK¶
+HPC Workflows - Cerebras SDKÂ¶
 The required variables should be already present in the system if you started a Slurm job.
 If not, you can set them like this:
 SDK_INSTALL_LOCATION=/ocean/neocortex/cerebras
 SDK_INSTALL_PATH=$SDK_INSTALL_LOCATION/sdk